Garth Hamilton

 Garth Russell Hamilton (born 5 March 1979) is an Australian politician who is a member of the House of Representatives representing the Division of Groom.
 He was elected in the 2020 Groom by-election, following the retirement of John McVeigh.
 He is a member of the Liberal National Party of Queensland (LNP) and sits with the Liberal Party in federal parliament.

 Early life and career

 Hamilton grew up in Ipswich and his father was a concreter.
 His mother had worked as a Hansard reporter in the Australian Parliament.

 Hamilton attended Ipswich Grammar School before studying engineering at the University of Queensland.
 He is an engineer who has worked around the world on various large infrastructure projects.
-Prior to his election, Hamilton led research in the mining industry for CRC ORE.
+Prior to his election, Hamilton led research in the mining industry for the Cooperative Research Centre for Optimising Resource Extraction (CRC ORE).

 Political career

 Within the LNP, he previously served as a campaign manager for the state MP for Toowoomba North, Trevor Watts.
 Hamilton wrote articles for The Spectator Australia, including an opinion column titled "Absent Fathers Matter", arguing that social problems among Aboriginal Australians and African Americans such as incarceration rates would be alleviated if fathers were more present in the lives of the children.